LumaPictures/usd-uri-resolver/uberResolver/README.md

-# Usage of the Uber Resolver
+# Usage of the URI Resolver

-Currently the Uber Resolver provides support for an alternative protocol, when referencing other usd files, namely loading data from an SQL database.
+Currently the URI Resolver provides support for an alternative protocol, when referencing other usd files, namely loading data from an SQL database.

 ## SQL Protocol